GwynHN/BIO373_2020/GATK_SNPcalling.md

 # Exercises Part 2

+1. Here, we'll look in the filtered VCF (05_variants_filtered.vcf.gz).
+This time, see if you notice what changed after the filtration step.
+For example, the FILTER field should now have a value (not just '.').
+If you search for `FT`, you'll see in either samples the GT should have become a NoCall (./.).

-1. Count the number of variants that failed each of the filters we applied (those applied to stats in the INFO field).
+2. Count the number of variants that failed each of the filters we applied (those applied to stats in the INFO field).

-2. Count the number of unique genotypes (0/0, 0/1, etc) that passed the genotype filter (GQ) for each sample.
+3. Count the number of genotypes that passed the genotype filter (GQ) for each sample.
+This one's a bit tricky due to the `FT` behavior noted above!